hugooconnor/helping-hand/README.md

 #How it Works;

-1. Nominate close friends and family
+1. Invite close friends and family
-2. Complete a personality survey/ relapse prevention plan
+2. Complete a relapse prevention plan
 3. Family and friends (your helping hands) create accounts
-4. Your helping hands can flag when your behaviour is getting out of hand
+4. Your helping hands flag your behaviour, estimating health from your baseline
-5. Helping Hand will alert you to this, so you can modulate your behaviour before it all gets out of hand.
+5. Helping Hand will alert you to this, so you can modulate your behaviour

 #Notes;